 I hope you like subscribers.
 It is a great tool to convert your visitors to build a community of loyal fans and readers.

-It’s relatively a newer technique and allows users to subscribe to their favourite website and blogs without giving any personal details.
+It’s relatively a newer technique and allows users to subscribe to their favorite websites and blogs without giving any personal details.
 Which increases its conversion rate.

 Subscribers is a must-have tool to be in your digital marketing arsenal.

-Let me know what other digital marketing tools you use other than subscribers on your website or blog.
+Let me know what other digital marketing tools you use other than subscribers.